armadillu/ofxTimeMeasurements/ReadMe.md

 *	setup(), update(), and draw() are automatically time sampled.
 *	Optionally use [ofxMSATimer](https://github.com/obviousjim/ofxMSATimer) for higher precision (recommended windows)
 *	Optionally use [ofxHistoryPlot](https://github.com/armadillu/ofxHistoryPlot) to show timings over time
+*	Optionally use [ofxFontStash](https://github.com/armadillu/ofxFontStash) for rendering, which looks nicer and is much faster than the default ofDrawBitmapFont. (see drawUiWithFontStash())

 ## QUICK START